devops-kung-fu/lucha/README.md

 ## Overview

-If you are scanning for secrets with a GitHub Action on a Pull Request, then you're way too late.
+If you are scanning for secrets with a GitHub Action on a Pull Request then you're way too late.
 Your secrets are already in your repository and have polluted your history.
-Rather than commit secrets in the first place, we developed ```lucha``` to root them out, and when combined with [Hookz](https://github.com/devops-kung-fu/hookz) commits can fail before they are pushed to your remote repository.
+Rather than commit secrets in the first place, we developed ```lucha``` to root them out - and when combined with [Hookz](https://github.com/devops-kung-fu/hookz), commits can fail before they are pushed to your remote repository.
 The best part?
 This works with any ```git``` based remote as everything happens locally on your machine.

-Talk about shifting left right?
+Talk about shifting left, right?

 ## Secret Detection